Symmetry enforces entanglement at high temperatures

 In fact, we can also show that semiuniform irreps are rare: if the symmetry is homogeneous and independent of the number of sites, the fraction of semiuniform global irreps goes to zero in the thermodynamic limit as $O(2^d/N)$, where $d$ is the on-site Hilbert space dimension.
-Furthermore, if $G$ is finite, there are no semiuniform global irreps for $N > |G|$.
-We prove this in Appendix~\ref{appsec:irreps}.
+Furthermore, if $G$ is finite, there are no semiuniform global irreps for $N > |G|$~\cite{supp}.